Romildoescoding/notEfy/README.md

    - Click on the "Add Note" button.
    - Enter your note content in the provided input field.
-   - Press Enter or click the "Save" button to add the note.
+   - Press Enter or click the "Add note" button to add the note.

 2. **Opening a Note**:

    - Click on the desired note to open it.
-   - View or edit the note content as needed.
+   - View the note content as needed.

 3. **Deleting a Note**:
    - Hover over the note you want to delete.